CJL1nk/Programming-for-Beginners/README.md

 * Dictionaries (or Hashmaps in other languages) are a way of associating 2 pieces of data together.
 For example, we could have a dictionary containing a class's grades.
 Each item in this dictionary has a key and a value, and in this case we'd see relationships like {"John": 85.3} or {"Martha": 92.0} where the key is the person's name and the value is their grade.
 We can then just access the dictionary by the persons name and immediately retrieve their grade.
 Unlike arrays, we can instantaneously access a key without having a search through the entire collection.
 * JSON is a format that's commonly used to store various types of data.
 It's easy to understand and efficient, making it useful to store and retrieve somewhat large amounts of data.
 * Bubble Sort, Insertion Sort, and Selection Sort are 3 of some of the most basic sorting algorithms.
 Sorting algorithms look at a collection of comparable objects, usually integers, and sort them from smallest to largest.
 These three are some very basic ones, however we'll look at some more complex, faster ones when we get into algorithms and data structures.
+* Recursive functions are functions that call themselves one or more times.

 ### ----- Project Ideas -----

 With objects and classes finally out of the way, we've finally learned some of the most useful features of programming.
 Of course, these features aren't very useful to us unless we practice and make good use of em, so get to work and make some cool stuff.
 Be sure to handle any errors or edge cases that may occur so your program doesn't crash or break.

 - Employee database, which contains a class Employee that holds the employees name, address, and phone number.
 Each employee is saved into a dictionary {EmployeeID: Employee} which is saved to a json file.
 Upon start, the program should load all the current employees from the json into the employees dictionary, and employees should be able to be added or removed.
+- Fibonacci sequence generator, which generates and prints the first n bits of the Fibonacci sequence using a recursive function.
+- Receipt generator, which lets a user pick out multiple items from a store all with their own unique names, prices, and item IDs and generates a formatted receipt with the total + tax.
+The receipt should then save to a file and the user should be able to view old receipts they had checked out in the past.

 ### ----- Resources -----